-(15) An applicant may serve the notice under subrule (6) by any method permitted by Rules 4-2(2) and 4-3(2).
+(16) An applicant may serve the notice under subrule (7) by any method permitted by Rules 4-2(2) and 4-3(2).

-[Source: new.
-Civil Rule 4-3(2) provides for personal service.
-Civil Rule 4-2(2) provides for "ordinary service," which is the term that replaces "delivery" under the current B.C.
-Supreme Court Rules.]
+[Source: New.
+Rule 4-3(2) provides for personal service.
+Rule 4-2(2) provides for "ordinary service."]

-Comment: Subrule (15) would allow the applicant to serve the notice of an application for a grant under subrule (6) by personal service as detailed in Civil Rule 4-3(2) or by any of the methods for "ordinary service" under Civil Rule 4-2(2).
-The permitted methods for ordinary service under Civil Rule 4-2(2) are: leaving the document at the person's address, ordinary mail, e-mail, or fax.
-Subrule (16) below deals with the recipient's initial address for service.
+Comment: Subrule (16) would allow the applicant to serve the notice of an application for a grant under subrule (7) by personal service as detailed in Rule 4-3(2) or by any of the methods for "ordinary service" under Rule 4-2(2).
+The permitted methods for ordinary service under Rule 4-2(2) are: leaving the document at the person's address, ordinary mail, e-mail, or fax.
+Subrule (17) below deals with the recipient's initial address for service.

-Deemed address for service of individual for notice under subrule (6)
+Deemed address for service of individual for notice under subrule (7)

-(16) For the purposes of this rule, the address for service of an individual referred to in paragraphs (a) to (e) of subrule (6) is deemed to be the latest known residential, postal, or e-mail address or fax number of the person inside or outside British Columbia, unless the person provides a different address for service in accordance with Rule 4-1.
+(17) For the purposes of this rule, the address for service of an individual referred to in paragraphs (a) to (e) of subrule (7) is deemed to be the latest known residential, postal, or e-mail address or fax number of the person inside or outside British Columbia, unless the person provides a different address for service in accordance with Rule 4-1.

-Comment: As the recipient of a subrule (6) notice will usually not be a party to any proceeding in the court in relation to the estate and will not have provided an address for service as required by Civil Rule 4-1, subrule (16) provides a deemed address for service for the purpose of this revised Civil Rule 21-4.
+Comment: As the recipient of a subrule (7) notice will usually not be a party to any proceeding in the court in relation to the estate and will not have provided an address for service as required by Rule 4-1, subrule (17) provides a deemed address for service for the purpose of this proposed Rule.
 The deemed address for service is the latest known residential, postal, or electronic address of the recipient.
-This will remain the address for service of the person for the purpose of serving any other documents under this rule, whether the address is physically inside or outside British Columbia, unless that person provides a different address for service in accordance with Civil Rule 4-1 at any point following receipt of the subrule (6) notice.
-A recipient of a notice of an application for a grant under subrule (6) is simply a person financially interested in the estate or a non-applying personal representative and may never take any active step in connection with the process leading to issuance of a grant of probate, administration, or resealing.
+This will remain the address for service of the person for the purpose of serving any other documents under this rule, whether the address is physically inside or outside British Columbia, unless that person provides a different address for service in accordance with Rule 4-1 at any point following receipt of the subrule (7) notice.
+A recipient of a notice of an application for a grant under subrule (7) is simply a person financially interested in the estate or a nonapplying personal representative and may never take any active step in connection with the process leading to issuance of a grant of probate, administration, or resealing.
 In that case, documents called for by this rule may continue to be served at that person's deemed address for service.
-If the recipient of a subrule (6) notice does take an active step in the process contemplated by this rule, such as filing an estate caveat or applying to have a grant revoked, Rule 4-1 will apply and the recipient will have to provide an address for service in British Columbia in accordance with that rule.
+If the recipient of a subrule (7) notice does take an active step in the process contemplated by this rule, such as filing an estate caveat or applying to have a grant revoked, Rule 4-1 will apply and the recipient will have to provide an address for service in British Columbia in accordance with that rule.

-When service by mail of notice under subrule (6) deemed to be completed
+When service by mail of notice under subrule (7) deemed to be completed

-(17) Rule 4-2(4) applies to a notice under subrule (6) sent for service by ordinary mail.
+(18) Rule 4-2(4) applies to a notice under subrule (7) sent for service by ordinary mail.

-Comment: Civil Rule 4-2(4) deems a document served by ordinary mail to have been served one week after the date of mailing on the same day of the week, e.g. a document mailed on a Wednesday is deemed to have been served the following Wednesday.
-Subrule (17) makes Civil Rule 4-2(4) applicable to a notice under subrule (6).
-Subrule (17) is not mere surplusage, however, because Civil Rule 4-2 applies to documents served by a "party" to a proceeding and usually an applicant for a grant of probate, administration or resealing will not yet be a "party" when the subrule (6) notice is served.
+Comment: Rule 4-2(4) deems a document served by ordinary mail to have been served one week after the date of mailing on the same day of the week, e.g. a document mailed on a Wednesday is deemed to have been served the following Wednesday.
+Subrule (18) makes Rule 4-2(4) applicable to a notice under subrule (7).
+Subrule (18) is not mere surplusage, however, because Rule 4-2 applies to documents served by a "party" to a proceeding and usually an applicant for a grant of probate, administration or resealing will not yet be a "party" when the subrule (7) notice is served.